Profumo affair: Aftermath

 Ward's role on behalf of MI5 was confirmed in 1982, when The Sunday Times located his former contact "Woods".
 Although Denning always asserted that Ward's trial and conviction were fair and proper, most commentators believe that it was deeply flawed—an "historical injustice" according to Davenport-Hines, who argues that the trial was an act of political revenge.
 One High Court judge said privately that he would have stopped the trial before it reached the jury.
 The human rights lawyer Geoffrey Robertson has campaigned for the case to be reopened on several grounds, including the premature scheduling of the trial, lack of evidence to support the main charges, and various misdirections by the trial judge in his summing-up.
 The Criminal Cases Review Commission, which has the power to investigate suspected miscarriages of justice, reviewed Ward's case starting in early 2014, but in 2017 decided not to refer it to the Court of Appeal after failing to find the original transcript of the judge's summing-up.

 After his recall in January 1963, Ivanov disappeared for several decades.
 In 1992 his memoirs, The Naked Spy, were serialised in The Sunday Times.
-When this account was challenged by Profumo's lawyers, the publishers removed offending material.
+When this account was challenged by Profumo's lawyers, the publishers removed the offending material.
 In August 2015 The Independent newspaper published a preview of a forthcoming history of Soviet intelligence activities, by Jonathan Haslam.
 This book suggests that the relationship between Ivanov and Profumo was closer than the latter admitted, alleging that Ivanov visited Profumo's home and that such was the slackness of security arrangements that he was able to photograph sensitive documents left lying about in the minister's study.

 Keeler describes a 1993 meeting with Ivanov in Moscow; she also records that he died the following year, aged 68.
 Astor was deeply upset at finding himself under police investigation, and by the social ostracism that followed the Ward trial.
-After his death in 1966, Cliveden was sold.
-It became first the property of Stanford University and later a luxury hotel.
+After his death in 1966, Cliveden House which had been gifted to the National Trust in 1942 became first the UK campus of Stanford University and later a luxury hotel.
 Rachman, who had first come to public notice as a sometime-boyfriend of both Keeler and Rice-Davies, was revealed as an unscrupulous slum landlord; the word "Rachmanism" entered English dictionaries as the standard term for landlords who exploit or intimidate their tenants.